Docs

 bundle install

-If you're a new or existing subscriber, check your account dashboard for detailed instructions to gain access to the premium version of Rails UI.
+If you're a new or existing subscriber, check your account dashboard for detailed instructions on how to gain access to the premium version of Rails UI.

 Run the installer